XxRexRaptorxX/Suspicious-Pots/README.md

 -----

-#### This mod sometimes releases small monsters such as silverfish and baby husks when destroying pots!
+#### This small mod sometimes spawns small monsters such as silverfish and baby husks when destroying pots!

+#### Features:
+- config in which you can change monsters and spawn probability
+- mod compatible
+- version checker

 ![spawning silverfish](https://github.com/XxRexRaptorxX/Suspicious-Pots/blob/main/src/main/resources/review.png?raw=true)